Eupatorium

 Eupatorium is a genus of flowering plants in the family Asteraceae, containing from 36 to 60 species depending on the classification system.
 Most are herbaceous perennials growing to 0.5-3 m tall.
 A few are shrubs.
 The genus is native to temperate regions of the Northern Hemisphere.
-Most are commonly called bonesets, thoroughworts or snakeroots in North America.
-The genus is named for Mithridates Eupator, king of Pontus.
+The type species of the genus Eupatorium cannabinum, which is also the sole European species, is known as hemp-agrimony.
+Most in North America are commonly called boneset, thoroughwort or snakeroot.
+The genus is named after Mithridates VI Eupator, king of Pontus.